jussiheinonen/azure-experiments/README.md

 # azure-experiments
-Repeatable deployments on Azure Cloud
+Repeatable deployments on Azure Cloud and elsewhere (eg. locally)

 ## Azure Cloud Shell Image
 [Docker image](https://github.com/Azure/CloudShell) with all the bells and whistles for repeatable deployments